Azure/azureml-assets/assets/models/system/mmeft/description.md

 {
  "input_data": {
         "columns": ["column1","column2","column3","column4","column5","column6"],
-        "data": [22,11.2,"It was a great experience!",image1,"Categorical value",True]
+        "data": [[22,11.2,"It was a great experience!",image1,"Categorical value",True],
+                 [111,8.2,"I may not consider this option again.",image2,"Categorical value",False]
+                ]
      }
 }
 ```

 > Note:
 >
-> - "image1" string is in base64 format.
+> - "image1", "image2" are strings in base64 format.

 #### Sample output